CoreCrafted-Network/docs/pages/03.skyblock/02.basics/03.resource/docs.md

 + An Advanced Version for 4 players mining together can be made with EASE!
 + Cobble Gen will generate random ores(Higher Tier Ores are Rarer!
 Obviously!!!)!

-## SupplyCrate
-+ A SupplyCrate Event will happen every 5 Hours
-+ The Event will happen in PVP Area
-+ A total of 10 SupplyCrates will be dropped into the pvp area

 ## Mob Spawner
 + Build a mob farm with Spawners that can be purchased from the shop
 + No mob will naturally spawn